 Create Reminders Using Slackbot

-Setting reminders for yourself, for a team member, or all members of a Slack channel is as easy as sending a message.
+Setting reminders for yourself, for a team member, or for all members of a Slack channel is as easy as sending a message.
 Simply use the “/remind” command for Slackbot in your chat window, describe the reminder, set its date, and hit the Enter key.

 Here’s the syntax: